lupomikti/3dmigoto-ini-extension/README.md

 #### Sublime Text

 A `.sumblime-package` file is provided on the [Releases page](https://github.com/lupomikti/3dmigoto-ini-extension/releases/latest) which can be downloaded and added to your installation.
 The location to add the file to will depend on how and where you installed SublimeText.
-Generally, user-installed zipped packages should go in `<data_path>/Installed Packages/` where `<data_path>` may look like `C:\Program Files\Sublime Text 3\Data` on a Windows system.
-This package currently only has highlighting but should have more features in the near future.
-[See the README](sublime-text-pkg/README.md) for it for more specific details about customization of colors.
+Generally, user-installed zipped packages should go in `<data_path>/Installed Packages/` where `<data_path>` may look like `C:\Program Files\Sublime Text 4\Data` on a Windows system.
+This package has more than just highlighting, so you should take a look at [the README](sublime-text-pkg/README.md) for it for more specific details about customization of colors and additional features.

 #### Notepad++

-To use this highlighting, you download the `3DM-INI.udl.xml` file either from the [Releases page](https://github.com/lupomikti/3dmigoto-ini-extension/releases/latest) or directly from the `npp-plugin` folder, go to `Language > User Defined Languages > Define your language...` from the top menu, then choose the `Import` button and select the file you downloaded.
+To use this highlighting, you download the `Migoto.udl.xml` file (or `Migoto (dark theme).udl.xml`) either from the [Releases page](https://github.com/lupomikti/3dmigoto-ini-extension/releases/latest) or directly from the `npp-plugin` folder, go to `Language > User Defined Languages > Define your language...` from the top menu inside Notepad++, then choose the `Import` button and select the file you downloaded.
 Please [see the README](npp-plugin/README.md) for this editor for more information including color customization.

 #### Kate
 There is a .zip of the XML files in the [Releases](https://github.com/lupomikti/3dmigoto-ini-extension/releases/latest) that you can download or you can grab them from the repo directly.
 Adding user-defined highlighting to Kate is as simple as adding the XML files to the correct folder on your system.
 Here is a copy of instructions from KDE Documentation about [working with syntax highlighting](https://docs.kde.org/stable5/en/kate/katepart/highlight.html):